wlads/reefpoints/source/posts/2015-05-01-the-importance-of-benchmarking.md

 Benchmarking isn't about taking someone else's solution and using it as your own.
 Every project has different content, different goals, different challenges.
 Deconstructing existing design solutions is key to identifying structural and experiential decisions, and reflecting on why those decisions were made to support the task at hand.
 This kind of critical thinking allows us to be discerning, to ask questions about how others have solved problems in similar spaces, so that we can anticipate and identify the major goals for the system we intend to build.

-When we intentionally make ourselves aware of observing systems and strategies, we adopt a perpetually observant and critical mindset.
+Through intentionally observing systems and strategies, we adopt a perpetually observant and critical mindset.
 The benchmarking mentality encourages us to pay attention to and appreciate the complexity of data driven web experiences, and to see how the challenges of vision, architecture, and experience were met and resolved.